tanaypatel01032005/Big-Data-Engg/README.md

 Raw library dataset containing accession details, titles, ISBNs, authors, publishers, year, pages, and classification numbers.
 This dataset contains **duplicate ISBNs** and **missing descriptions**.

-### `OpenLibrary.csv`

-Intermediate dataset generated using ISBN-based queries to the OpenLibrary API.
-Provides partial description coverage and serves as an **early enrichment layer**.

-### `GoogleBooks.csv`

-Large-scale dataset obtained by extracting description-related HTML content from Google Books.
-Used as a **high-coverage intermediate source** during enrichment.

-### `Final_Merged_Descriptions.csv`

-Final consolidated dataset created by merging all successful description sources and resolving duplicates.
-This file acts as the **single source of truth** for database insertion.

 ### `FinalDATA.csv`